So, What is a Food Hub, Exactly?

 SO WHAT'S IN IT FOR ALL OF US?

 The reason we want to build a Food Hub in Manitoba is simple: we want more of the food we eat to be produced here.
 Why?
 Shorter supply chains mean more transparency and more participation.
-We have seen, even from COVID-19, the resulting destabilization in global supply chains causing price increases, shortages, and fluctuations.
+We have seen, from COVID-19, the resulting destabilization in global supply chains causing price increases, shortages, and fluctuations.
 Not to mention how these global supply chains that supply so much of our food are opaque, disguising a lot of labour abuses and negative environmental impacts.
 A Food Hub is just one part of building a local economy that is transparent, traceable, equitable, and resilient.
 We think that's something worth working towards.

 WANT TO GET INVOLVED?